Production Year: 2022

 “My Badge” explores the 5 stages of grief , Denial, Anger, Bargaining, Depression, Acceptance.
 However, not everybody experiences the 5 stages in the same order nor in a linear fashion.
 I wanted this to be woven into the DNA of the story.

 I constructed each story in a way where both characters go through the 5 stages of grief in a different order.
 “HIM” starts with denial whilst “HER” starts with anger.
 Both stories end with acceptance.
 The short story isn’t just about grief though, it’s about healing and the journey to get there.
-I used events in both stories as a way of distinguishing time and also to connect them both.
+I used events in both stories as a way of distinguishing time and also as a connection.

-I decided to tell the story from the first person to create a sense of intimacy so that you as the reader felt you were in the shoes of either “HIM” or “HER”.
+I decided to tell the story from the first person so that the reader felt directly connected to “HIM” or “HER”.

-I had always hoped that both characters would meet again in passing at the end, as if crossing the same road.
-The connection on the beach I feel is aimed to be beautiful yet tragic in that neither knows that the other is thinking of them.
-Yet there is a connection through a moment in time.
-I think ultimately, the story is hopeful that they both think of something that would make the other happy.
+There is a hope that both characters meet again in passing at the end, as if crossing the same road to one another.
+I think ultimately, the story is hopeful that they both think of something that would make the other happy, moving forward.

 “My Badge” was given a special mention at the anthology short story prize 2022.